LinuxForHealth/health-patterns/enrich/README.md

 #### Kafka topics for the pipeline

 To submit data to the Enrichment pipeline, it needs to be posted to the configured Kafka topic.
 The Kafka topic to target depends on the pipeline you are running and the Nifi configuration.
-For example, in the Enrichment pattern the topic is called `patients.updated.out` as was used above.
+For example, in the Enrichment pattern the topic is called `enrich.topic.in` as was used above.
 This can be found and/or updated in the Nifi parameter context `enrichment parameter context` under the parameter `enrich.in`.

-The FHIR response with the requested modifications will be placed on a topic called `patient.enriched.out`, again found in the `enrichment parameter context` under the parameter `enrich.out`.
+The FHIR response with the requested modifications will be placed on a topic called `enrich.topic.out`, again found in the `enrichment parameter context` under the parameter `enrich.out`.

 #### Other data formats
 Currently, the enrichment pattern is designed to operate only on data in FHIR format.